-This course will provide the basic theory and practical applications of basic metalworking.
+This course will introduce theory and practical applications of basic metalworking will the manual mill.
 The class will emphasize manual mill applications, shop safety, and continue with material selection, job planning, benchwork, and layout.
-Tools used will include: Manual and Computer Numeric Control (CNC) milling machines, drill presses, pedestal grinders, band saws, hand tools, and measuring tools.
-Students will be eligible for NIMS I Drill Press and Milling industry certification assessment.
+Students will be eligible for NIMS I - Drill Press and NIMS I - Milling industry certification assessments.